burningion/bicyclist-defense-jetson/README.md

 ![Bicyclist Safety Architecture Diagram](./assets/bicyclist-safety.png)

 This project attempts to build a bicyclist warning system for erratic drivers.
-It aims to use computer vision along with radar to track cars which may present a threat to the bicyclist, and warn them before a collision occurs.
+It aims to use computer vision along with radar to track cars which may present a threat to the bicyclist, and warn them before a potential collision occurs.

-It currently runs Owl-ViT via [NanoOWL](https://github.com/NVIDIA-AI-IOT/nanoowl) to track cars, trucks and pedestrians in real time from an attached camera, viewable on a person's iPhone mounted on their bicycle.
-There are two buttons in the app, one to record mmWave sensor data and images for training a model, and another to record videos of your trips, to build help build a dataset for distillation, keep track of dangerous drivers, or just record your rides.
+It currently runs Owl-ViT via [NanoOWL](https://github.com/NVIDIA-AI-IOT/nanoowl) to track and highlight cars, trucks and pedestrians in real time from an attached camera, viewable on a person's iPhone mounted on their bicycle.

+There are two buttons in the app, one to record mmWave sensor data and images for training a model, and another to record videos of your trips.
+This is useful to build help build a dataset for distillation (improving the framerate of the inference model), keep recordings of dangerous drivers, or just record and visualize your rides.

 ## Hardware Setup